NLaff/lafferty.co-v2/content/blog/Why Notion is the Best Productivity App of 2020.md

 ## The Best Productivity App of 2021

-Notion beats Evernote, Trello, and Airtable across the board.
+Notion beats Monday, Evernote, Trello, and Airtable across the board.
 Evernote and Trello are very limited apps, good at one specific purpose and terrible at everything else.
 Airtable is Notion's closest competitor in the scope of this article, but it still falls short.
 On pricing alone Notion is half the cost of Airtable, before you factor in all free credit Notion gives you for completing certain tasks.

 Give Notion a shot today.
 The built-in templates are great, and there are tons of other articles on how to setup Notion just the way you want it.

 Best of all, Notion doesn't have an affiliate program.
-I'm not getting paid to say this, there are no affiliate links here, just a guy writing a blog post in a hotel room about his favorite productivity app.
+I'm not getting paid to promote Notion.
+I'm just a guy writing a blog post in a hotel room about his favorite productivity app.